yyaadet/autosrt_page/docs/README.md

 - 💝 **Free Forever**: All features are completely free - no hidden costs, no subscriptions, no limits
 - ⚡ **Fast Local Processing**: Get your subtitles quickly with native processing power, no uploading or waiting for servers
 - 📝 **Advanced Subtitle Editor**: Powerful editing tools to perfect your subtitles with search, batch replace, and align with local documents
-- 🤖 **Flexible Model Support**: Switch between different LLM models like LLaMA 3, Qwen, and more easily
+- 🤖 **Flexible Model Support**: Switch between different LLM models like LLaMA 3, Qwen, Deepseek, QwQ and more easily.
+Support ollama and OpenAI api format.
 - 🎨 **Flexible Video Rendering**: Customize subtitles with adjustable font size, styles, colors, and border styles
 - 🔄 **Context-Aware Translation**: Smart subtitle translation that considers the context of the entire conversation